ad

 Language Proficiency

-As approved by the The College of Complementary Health Professionals of BC (CCHPBC)
+As approved by the College of Massage Therapists of BC (CMTBC)

 English 12 C+ minimum